Dr. Isaac Kohane, MD, PhD

 Researchers and clinicians I'd love to work with

-Comparing preferences between clincians and AI.
+Comparing preferences between clinicians, patients, and AI

 Regulatory and financial implications of clinical alignment